In the context of social psychology, which of the following best ... | Study Prep in Pearson+

-In the context of social psychology, which of the following best explains how good communication helps friends resolve conflicts?
+In the context of social psychology, which of the following best describes the effectiveness of nonviolent responses to violent attacks?

 A